“Our ears are perpetual Geiger counters waiting to pick up a sparkling shard of wit and authenticity.”

 Commas.
 Ugh.
 Americans use simultaneously too many and too few.
 Although I’ve been known to get down on my knees and beg writers to use the Oxford comma, there’s another punctuation issue that is far more pressing: not using commas in direct addresses.
 Case in point: “Let’s eat, Grandma” vs. “Let’s eat Grandma.”
 (For more insightful grammar humor, consult Ms. Truss posthaste.)

 In spoken English, we overuse (or rather, misuse) “like,” “literally,” “basically,” and “absolutely” on a daily basis.
 In written English, I’ve noticed a disturbing tendency to begin sentences with “so” or “just.”
-(I’ve probably committed numerous crimes above.)
+(It’s not a crime, but it may diminish your authority and/or credibility.)

 So, like, just be aware and use your heart and brain and make it fun to read, lol k byee!